blubin/Adaptive-Price-CA/analysis/readme.md

 ## Overview

-This directory contains the *experimental results files (zips)*, and the rather involved scripts needed to process them into the tables and plots shown in the paper.
+This directory contains the raw experimental results (zips), and the rather involved scripts needed to process them into the tables and plots shown in the paper.
 Details on how to run these scripts is provided below.

 ## Requirements

-To run the phase 2 analysis, you will need a modern Bash shell interpreter, and an install of R.  The scripts were origionally run on a PC with the cygwin environment (which provides bash and latex on that OS), but they should work on linux or mac as well.
+To run the analysis, you will need a modern Bash shell interpreter, and an install of R.  The scripts were origionally run on a PC with the cygwin environment (which provides bash and latex on that OS), but they should work on linux or mac as well.